 The program is a partnership between GM's foundation and United Way with the goal of improving graduation rates and career readiness in seven schools around metro Detroit: Detroit Central High School, East Detroit High School, Harper Woods High School, Hamtramck High School, River Rouge High School, Henry Ford High School in Detroit and Madison High School in Madison Heights.

 The teamGM Cares crew hosts a job shadow day in February, where students visit the RenCen offices in Detroit to learn about what GM employees do in their jobs.
 GM's human resources staff has hosted three job-readiness workshops at Harper Woods High School, involving mock interviews, essay-writing on job skills and other activities.
-At Detroit Central High School, GM staff mentor students; at Hamtramck High School, they advise the robotics team.
+At Detroit Central High School, GM staff mentor students; at Hamtramck High School, they advise

 "This is so important for us," says Sabin Blake, marketing manager for Cadillac and leader of teamGM Cares.
 "This is how we solve problems in our community – these are our future employees, our future customers.
 Now, more than ever, we view ourselves as a part of the community.
 It's not just an altruistic thing to do; it's an essential part of our business."